Warning issued to dog owners over treat linked to ‘werewolf syndrome’

 A health authority in the Netherlands has cautioned owners over feeding their pets chew bones from the company Barkoo after a dog reportedly died, but there has been no confirmed distribution of the products to the UK.

-In the UK, the FSA warned the China-made chews have been linked to dogs experiencing “werewolf syndrome”, which can cause sudden behaviour changes among dogs, with symptoms including panic attacks, aggression, spasms, epileptic fits and in some cases death.
+The FSA warned the China-made chews have been linked to dogs experiencing “werewolf syndrome”, which can cause sudden behaviour changes, with symptoms including panic attacks, aggression, spasms, epileptic fits and in some cases death.

 Tina Potter, head of incidents at the FSA said: “While there is no confirmed distribution of affected products to the UK, there is the possibility that some consumers may have purchased these online from international sellers.